rdplus2015/cineQuest/README.md

 ### Prerequisites

 - AWS account with:

   - An **IAM user** with programmatic access and full permissions on **S3** and **CloudFront**.
     This is covered under the free-tier.

   - An S3 bucket:

     - Create the S3 bucket
     - Disable static hosting (because CloudFront is used)

     - Disable Block Public Access (required for CloudFront access)

   - A CloudFront distribution:

     - Create a CloudFront distribution manually
     - Associate it with the S3 bucket as origin
     - Enable **Origin Access Control (OAC)**.
 CloudFront will automatically update the bucket policy to restrict access to CloudFront only.

     - Enable HTTP to HTTPS redirection
     - Go to the **Error Pages** tab and configure custom responses for:
       - 403 → index.html
       - 404 → index.html

 - GitHub Secrets:

   - `AWS_ACCESS_KEY_ID`

   - `AWS_SECRET_ACCESS_KEY`
   - `ÀPI_KEY`
+  - **Note:** don't forget to update the s3 bucket name and CloudFront distribution name in your `deploy.yml`

 ### Deployment Steps

 1. Push your code to the `main` branch.

 2. GitHub Actions will:
    - Build the app with Vite and install all dependencies
    - Upload the contents of `dist/` to the S3 bucket